dbriones49/Azure-SOC/README.md

 # Exported Activity Logs
-Next, I Exported Azure activity logs to the Log Analytics Workspace, and new resource group were created to generate testing logs.
+Azure activity logs were exported to the Log Analytics Workspace, and a new resource group was created to generate testing logs.

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/c8d8da22-6c1d-4536-8d33-d6aec6434abf)

 # Enabled flow logs from the storage(blob) account.
-The Storage logs and Key Vault logs still need to be enabled at this point.
+The Storage logs and Key Vault logs still needed to be enabled at this point.
 Here I enbabled the storage logs to flow to the Log Analytics Workspace.

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/32b14f8a-5505-431d-937d-84c23e5042f8)

 # Generated key vault secret
  Once I created a key vault instance, I then generated secret to the vault.
 Copying the secret to the clipboard will generate a log for testing purposes.
-Next Ienabled the diagnostic settings to send the audit logs into the Log Anayltics workspace.
+Next, I enabled the diagnostic settings to send the audit logs into the Log Anayltics workspace.

  ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/fe4d2ca2-73ba-49a1-aa9d-e56e5f76bef0)

  ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/8bb69c8a-86f4-44c2-8b53-bffc8e4a8d0f)

 # Blog log test
 Finally, I conducted a query test for the blog logs.